 - A patent search might help inventors assess the patentability of an invention before investing in a costly patent application.

 - A patent search helps decide if an organization’s new product will infringe on any existing patents, which can help prevent a costly patent infringement lawsuit.

 - A patent search might expose alternatives for enhancing present knowledge gaps.

 - A patent search might uncover data on rivals or assist in identifying potential companions.

-- A patent search helps assess the novelty of an invention before the U.S. Patent and Trademark Office examines the patent software.
-(U.S. patent software takes on average two to three years before the U.S. Patent and Trademark Office looks at it.)
+- A patent search helps assess the novelty of an invention before the U.S. Patent and Trademark Office examines the patent application.
+(U.S. patent application takes on average two to three years before the U.S. Patent and Trademark Office looks at it.)

 - A patent search might invalidate a competitor’s patent or patents.

 - A patent search might help in deciding the worth or validity of a patent before buying, promoting, or licensing it.

 - A patent search might reveal developments in certain knowledge areas.

 - A patent search might uncover expired patents on innovations that are now within the public area and can be utilized without paying a royalty.